uberswe/interval/README.md

 # interval

-Interval is a simple package which uses Gos time.Duration to perform different functions.
+Interval is a simple package which uses Golangs time.Duration to perform different functions.

 With the DoEvery functions it is possible to call a function in Golang every x seconds.
 Depending on the function you can do this in a blocking or asyncronous way.